mohsinoffline/wp-twilio-core/README.md

 - Functionality to directly send a text message to any permissible number from the plugin settings page
 - Hooks to add additional tabs on the plugin settings page to allow managing all SMS related settings from the same page
 - Basic logging capability to keep track of up to 100 entries
-- Custom filter to modify the response WordPress gives when a user texts your Twilio number (TODO)
 - Mobile Phone User Field added to each profile (TODO)

 <h3>twl_send_sms( $args )</h3>